wmvanstone/30-days-creative-projects/Creative-Days/Creative-Day-1/103-Morse-Code/README.md

-# 102 Traffic Light
+# 103 Morse Code
-Equipment: HERO board, breadboard, 3-pole dip switch, 5 x 220Ω resistors, 3 x 10KΩ resistors, 2 x red LEDs, 1 x yellow LED, 2 x green LEDs, jumper cables
+Equipment: HERO board, breadboard, 3-pole dip switch, 1 x 220Ω resistor, 3 x 10KΩ resistors, LED, jumper cables

-1. Use three LEDs to make a simple traffic light.
-The cycle of lights should be:
+1. This starts with the classic Arduino beginner project, download the Blink code from Examples | 01.Basics.
-    1. Green on, delay, then off
+2. Use the breadboard and an LED on pin 13, with a protective 220R resistor, to make it blink on and off using the Blink example code.
-    2. Amber, flashing then off
+3. Change to code to use the LED to blink a message in Morse code.
-    3. Red on, delay, then off
+4. Incorporate the dip switch on pins 9, 10 and 11, with 10KΩ pulldown resistors and use the DIP switch to select different messages

-    4. Amber on, delay, then off
+### Helpful Hints

-2. Use the first switch of the DIP switch to control the speed of the cycle of the lights - Switch off = fast cycle, Switch on = slower cycle (delay is doubled).
+Here is a handy [Morse Code Look Up Chart](https://www.codebug.org.uk/learn/step/540/morse-code-alphabet/)

-3. Use the second switch of the DIP switch to turn the traffic lights on or off.
-The lights should turn off after a completed cycle and not turn back on until the second switch is turned on.
+Here are the rules of writing Morse Code:

-4. Use the third switch to include the pedestrian crossing lights into the cycle.
-The cycle of the lights should now be:
+1. A dot is 1 time unit
-    1. Green on, delay, then off.
-Walk (green LED) off, Dont_Walk (red LED) on.
+2. A dash is 3 time units
-    2. Amber, flashing then off
+3. The gap between dots or dashes within a letter is 1 time unit
-    3. Red on, Dont_Walk off, Walk flashes on and off, then Red off, Dont_Walk on.
+4. The gap between letters is 3 time units
-    4. Amber on, delay, then off
+5. The gap between words is six time units